bcwik9/robinhood-on-rails/README.md

 # Robinhood on Rails
-Robinhood on Rails is a simple front end dashboard for the free trading platform [Robinhood](https://robinhood.com/referral/benjamc331/).
+Robinhood on Rails is a simple front end dashboard for the free stock trading platform [Robinhood](https://robinhood.com/referral/benjamc331/).
 You're presented with your autorefreshing portfolio after logging in: (more [screenshots here](http://imgur.com/a/qkhhb).)
 ![image](http://imgur.com/D7cGygL.png)

 ## DISCLAIMER